itslenny/angular-bootstrap-file-field/README.md

 Angular Bootstrap File Field
 ========================

-A pure angular (no jquery) file field that utilizes bootstrap button classes for the display element.

-Functions like the native file input field, but is displayed as a bootstrap button instead of the ugly system file upload field.
+A pure angular (no jquery) file field that functions like the native file input field but is displayed as a bootstrap button (also works without bootstrap see "styling" below) instead of the ugly system file upload field.

 Adds support for `ng-model` and image preview.

-Actions speak louder than words: [See THE DEMO here](http://itslenny.github.io/angular-bootstrap-file-field/).
+Actions speak louder than words: [Check out THE DEMO](http://itslenny.github.io/angular-bootstrap-file-field/).

 ##Installation